It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 Before going into how to conduct a talent review, a word on cadence.

-If possible, you should aim to meet once a quarter to talk about your talent.
+If possible, aim to meet once a quarter to discuss your talent.
 This will keep your data fresh, talent conversations top of mind, and overall afford you more flexibility and opportunity.

 However, depending on your organizational needs, bi-annually, or, minimally, annual talent meetings will also suffice.